 As further evidence of the link between androgens and sebum production, castrated men are deficient in androgens, produce less sebum than normal men, and do not develop acne.
 Castrated men will, however, develop acne if given supplemental testosterone.2,4

 Altered Sebum Composition May also Be an Important Factor

 Sebum is an oil consisting of several different types of fat molecules.

 Emerging evidence is pointing toward the strong possibility that it is not just the amount of sebum someone produces, but the composition of that sebum that may lead to acne.
 As researchers from a study published in 2014 in the Journal of European Academy of Dermatology and Venereology explain:

 "[E]merging data . . . indicate that sebum composition may be more important for the development of acne lesions than the secreted amount."5

-One type of fat molecule found in sebum is called a free fatty acid.6Scientists have found unusually high levels of fatty acids in comedones (clogged pores), suggesting that an increase in the fatty acid content of sebum may play an important role in pore clogging.
-Specifically, scientists have shown that fatty acids trigger the body's production of a specific inflammatory substance called Interleukin-1, which is known to trigger acne.5
+One type of fat molecule found in sebum is called a free fatty acid.6 Scientists have found unusually high levels of fatty acids in clogged pores (comedones), suggesting that an increase in the fatty acid content of sebum may play an important role in pore clogging.
+Specifically, scientists have shown that fatty acids trigger the body's production of a specific inflammatory substance called Interleukin-1 (IL-1), which is known to trigger acne.5

 Sebum is necessary for acne formation.
 Increased sebum production, driven by higher than normal androgen levels, increases the formation of acne.